ErilovNikita/printwatch-card/README.md

 2. **Camera feed not updating**
    - Ensure camera entity is properly configured
    - Check that image updates are enabled in HA
-   - Check that the `online_entity` field in the card is filled in
+   - Check that the `online` field in the card is filled in

 3. **Controls not working**
    - Verify that your user has proper permissions for the entities